kwurst/CS-448/Syllabus.md

 * Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.

 ## Accessibility Statement
-Worcester State University is committed to providing reasonable academic accommodations for all students with disabilities.
-If you have a disability and are concerned about the format or requirements of this course, please meet with me to discuss ways to ensure full participation.
-Students must be registered with Student Accessibility Services in order to receive academic accommodations.
-Student Accessibility Services is located in the Administration Building, Room 131, and can be reached by phone (508/929-8733 or email (sas@worcester.edu).
-Please notify me if you need this syllabus in an alternative format.
+Worcester State University values the diversity of all of our students, faculty and staff.
+We recognize the importance of each student’s contribution to our campus community.
+WSU is committed to providing equal access and support to all qualified students through the provision of reasonable accommodations so that each student may fully participate in programs and services at WSU.
+If you have a disability that requires reasonable accommodations, please contact Student Accessibility Services at SAS@worcester.edu or 508-929-8733.
+Please be aware that accommodations cannot be enacted retroactively, making timeliness a critical aspect for their provision.

 ## Tutoring Services/Academic Success Center
 Tutoring Services are offered through the Academic Success Center (ASC).
 The ASC is located on the first floor of the Administration building, A-130.
 Tutoring services are provided to students FREE of charge.
 Students seeking academic assistance should visit the center as soon as possible or contact the Tutoring Coordinator at 508-929-8139